 The gray areas: potential upsides of GMO

-But what about GMO plants that actually may help people?
-This would be plants that aren’t designed solely to drive profits (harms be damned), but rather plants that could address serious human global health problems.
-For example, consider Golden Rice (yes, I know many of you are rolling your eyes, but bear with me).
-This product was developed, using GMO techniques, to provide beta-carotene into the diets of people living in the developing world.
+GMO plants may actually help people.
+Plants that aren’t designed solely to drive profits, but rather plants that could address serious human global health problems is a positive.
+Consider Golden Rice.
+This product was developed, using GMO techniques, to supplement beta-carotene into the diets of people living in the developing world.
 Why the focus on beta-carotene?

 Beta-carotene can be converted into vitamin A in the body, and vitamin A deficiency is at crisis proportions in the developing world.
 Vitamin A deficiency is the leading cause of blindness in children in the the developing world, and contributes significantly to their inability to mount an immune response, a condition termed “anergy.”
 This means Vitamin A deficiency causes a lot of infant and childhood death indirectly, by making kids much more likely to die of an infectious disease.
 Even vaccination will not elicit an immune response in someone with severe vitamin A deficiency.